 |Primary Major – Finance||760|

 |Secondary Major (within JSOM)||98|

 The mission of the Finance Business Coaches program is to ensure that ALL students majoring in finance have the opportunity to build relationships with faculty members within their field of interest.
 It is believed that this relationship will help students find their passion within finance and help guide the student to become successful in the field of finance and in life.
 The program is built on the principle that there is more to college than just receiving a degree, but rather it should be an experience where a student changes and develops positively over their stay at UT Dallas.

-A student is allowed to schedule multiple meetings with a Finance Business Coach at any time by using the scheduling link below.
+A student can contact a Finance Business Coach via email to schedule a meeting.
 The student can choose from any of the following coaches below and is allowed to change coaches at any time.
 No student is assigned to just one coach because every student will have different interests within the field of finance.
 This setup allows the student to identify the coach that has a substantial background that aligns with their interest.
 The program is completely customizable between the Finance Business Coach and the student.